 If you have general questions about national HIV monitoring by SHM, please visit our website www.hiv-monitoring.nl.
 Here you will find more information about who we are and what we do.
-In addition, you can also sign up for our newsletter; you can always unsubscribe via the link in the newsletter.
-We can be contacted by e-mail on hiv.monitoring@amc.uva.nl or by telephone on 020-5664172.

-If you have any questions about privacy, please use the contact details of the SHM Data Protection Officer below.
+If you have any questions about privacy, you can contact our Data Protection Officer: